 Because CSP is a church-related institution all employees are expected to respect the official doctrines of the LCMS and to pursue lifestyles that are morally in harmony with its teachings.

-It is the policy of CSP to consider qualified applicants with disabilities in its hiring process.
-If an applicant with a disability is qualified for a position that is available and can perform the essential skills of the job, either without accommodation or with a reasonable amount of accommodation, it is CSP’s policy to consider that person on an equal basis with any other applicants who apply for the job.
-CSP will not make disability a factor in its hiring process.
-Its employment decisions are based on job-related criteria alone.
+It is the policy of CSP to consider qualified applicants who are differently-abled in its hiring process.
+All applicants with a disability who are qualified for a position that is available and can perform the essential skills of the job, either with or without reasonable accommodation, will receive equal consideration.

 Service animals accompanying persons with disabilities are welcome at CSP.
 The service animal should remain with the person it is assisting at all times.
 If an employee is serving a customer who is assisted by a service animal, please be aware that the service animal is not a pet and should not be treated as a pet.
 Make every attempt not to separate the service animal from the person whom the service animal is assisting.

 In accordance with the Immigration Reform and Control Act of 1986, it is our policy to hire only those individuals who are authorized to work in the United States.
 Pursuant to this law, all individuals who are offered employment will be required to submit documentary proof of their identity and employment authorization.